 We as a species are curious, creative and destructive.
 We want to understand and change our world just as we want to understand and change ourselves, and sadly each other.
 So invigorated by ideas, the homo-sapiens excitement over knowledge may be more zealous than we realize.
 We are so confident in our ability to recognize truth and like dedicated little martyrs we attempt to bring this "truth" and "progress" to our fellow humans.
 We see this behavior in the religious communities, intellectual communities, new age communities, etc. It's human.

 Why else would I be writing this if I didn't feel like my perspective has value to others?

-The good news is that this desire to change the opinions and behaviors of our fellow humans is not inherently evil, despite that it so often leads to what most consider evil actions.
-Hidden beneath all of these domination ploys and superiority complexes is the knowledge that, despite our differences, we need each other.
+The good news is that this desire to change the opinions and behaviors of our fellow humans is not inherently "evil", despite that it often leads to "evil" actions.
+Hidden beneath all of these domination ploys and superiority complexes is the knowledge that despite our differences, we need each other.
 We have our own ideas about what kind of world we want to live in and most of us take action to help create that world.
-Why would I bother trying to change you if I didn't know how essential you are to making my world view a reality?
+Why would I bother trying to change you if you are not needed to make my world view a reality?